evanmiltenburg/MeasureDiversity/README.md

 * Pdfcrop 1.38 (only to crop the graphs for the paper)

 # How to use
+First run `bash get_data.sh` in the `Data/COCO/Raw/` folder.
+This downloads the 2014 MS COCO annotation data.
-Run the following commands in order:
+Then the following commands in order:

 * `python 1. annotate_coco.py` to annotate the MS COCO training and val data.
 * `python 2. annotate_generated.py` to annotate the generated descriptions.